 XVII.
 Emergency Removal and Administrative Leave

 At any time after receiving a report of Sexual Harassment, the Title IX Coordinator may remove a student Respondent from one or more of the Covered Entity’s Education Programs or Activities on a temporary basis if the Covered Entity’s threat assessment committee conducts an individualized safety and risk analysis and determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Sexual Harassment justifies removal.
 In the event the Title IX Coordinator imposes an interim removal, the Title IX Coordinator must offer to meet with the Respondent within twenty-four hours and provide the Respondent an opportunity to challenge the interim removal.

 In the case of a Respondent who is a non-student employee (administrator, faculty, or staff), and in its discretion, the Covered Entity may place the Respondent on administrative leave at any time after receiving a report of Sexual Harassment, including during the pendency of the investigation and adjudication process.

 For all other Respondents, including independent contractors and guests, the Covered Entity retains broad discretion to prohibit such persons from entering onto its campus and other properties at any time, and for any reason, whether after receiving a report of Sexual Harassment or otherwise.

-LIV.
+XVIII.
 Formal Complaint